 The biggest of the Las Vegas casinos, the MGM has a staggering amount of gaming space, which includes more than 3,500 slot machines and 165 different table games.
 Table minimums on blackjack, craps, and roulette mostly start at $15; on weekends nearly all jump to $25.
-The Strip entrance is slot-heavy; one machine, the Lion's Share, notorioiusly hasn't hit a jackpot in more than ten years.
-The main casino bar, Centrifuge, occupies the center of a giant rotunda room, with a remodeled sports book and standalone poker room nearby.
-The Mansion, the casino's high-roller area (with mostly baccarat), exists in separate wing with its own bar, kitchen, and entrance.
+The Strip entrance is slot-heavy; one machine, the Lion's Share, notoriously hasn't hit a jackpot in more than 10 years.
+The main casino bar, Centrifuge, occupies the center of a giant rotunda room, with a remodeled sports book and stand-alone poker room nearby.
+The Mansion, the casino's high-roller area (with mostly baccarat), exists in a separate wing with its own bar, kitchen, and entrance.
 You don't have to play to hang here; so long as you're respectful (and quiet), this casino-within-a-casino is home to some of the best whale-watching in Vegas.